-- Normal saline is the usual first choice of rehydrating fluid. - The amount and speed of fluid replacement will be dictated by the clinical findings (e.g., degree of weight loss at presentation, hypotension, JVP or CVP, concomitant heart failure). - A common replacement regimen in patients without heart failure is one litre normal saline over the first hour, then 500 ml over the second hour, then 500 ml 2-4 hourly thereafter, adjusted according to urine output and other clinical findings. - Aim to correct major metabolic disturbance slowly. - Half normal saline is rarely needed.
+- Normal saline is the usual first choice of rehydrating fluid. - The amount and speed of fluid replacement will be dictated by the clinical findings (e.g., degree of weight loss at presentation, hypotension, JVP or CVP, concomitant heart failure). - A common replacement regimen in patients without heart failure is 1 L normal saline over the first hour, then 500 mL over the second hour, then 500 mL 2-4 hourly thereafter, adjusted according to urine output and other clinical findings. - Aim to correct major metabolic disturbance slowly. - Half normal saline is rarely needed.
 Many patients will experience a rise in Na following correction of hyperglycaemia.
-In occasional patients, initial IV therapy may result in Na continuing to rise above the normal range, however effective osmolarity (2xNa + glucose; see Monitoring (above) for further information) may be falling appropriately with treatment. - When the blood glucose approaches 15 mmol/l, change to 4% dextrose and fifth normal saline. - See below for K replacement.
-Many patients can receive K replacement using ready mixed 30 mmol KCl in 1 litre normal saline or 4% dextrose and fifth normal saline.
-Some patients will however require K added to normal saline.
+In occasional patients, initial IV therapy may result in Na continuing to rise above the normal range, however effective osmolarity (2xNa + glucose; see Monitoring (see page 89) for further information) may be falling appropriately with treatment. - When the blood glucose approaches 15 mmol/L, change to 4% dextrose and fifth normal saline. - See below for K replacement.
+Many patients can receive K replacement using ready mixed 30 mmol KCl in 1 L normal saline or 1 L 4% dextrose and fifth normal saline.
+Some patients will however require further K added to normal saline.
 For safety reasons, K replacement must be given via an infusion pump.